back to Jitbit Blog home About this blog

 Help desk automation rules interface

-Automation in a help desk means two things: trigger-based rules and scheduled tasks.
+Automation usually means two things: trigger-based rules and scheduled tasks.

 Trigger-based rules work on an "if this, then that" basis: